-Alternatively, if you're looking to buy a new iPhone and have the cash for the handset (£549 for the iPhone 5S, and £429 for the iPhone 5C) it's worth considering.
+Alternatively, if you're looking to buy a new iPhone and have the cash for the handset (from £539 for the iPhone 6, and from £619 for the iPhone 6 Plus) it's worth considering.

 Below are some of the top Sim-only offerings.

 Giffgaff*Cheapest rolling Sim-only deal

 Our top pick Sim-only deal, Giffgaff*, offers a £7.50/mth rolling option with 200 minutes, unlimited texts and 250MB mobile data.
 Tethering is allowed on this bundle, although not on their bundles with unlimited data.

 Giffgaff now offers two Sim sizes: standard and nano.
 If you need a micro-Sim (for the iPhone 4 or 4S) then order the standard Sim.
 These are "snappable" dual Sims, so they will work in phones which require a micro-Sim, as well.

 Three Mobile*Cheapest contract Sim-only deal

 Three's basic Sim-only* deal costs £7/month on a 12-month contract.
 You'll get 200 mins to UK landlines and mobiles, unlimited texts, and 500MB of data.

 Tesco Mobile* has several competitive Sim-only deals.
-For £15/month on a 12-month contract, you get 1,500 minutes, 5,000 texts and 2GB mobile data.
+For £15/month on a 12-month contract, you get 2,000 minutes, 5,000 texts and 2GB of 4G data.
 It's available for both standard and micro-Sims.

 It's often possible to grab extra cashback on top when you sign up for a mobile phone contract.
 Yet to get it, you need to sign up via a specialist cashback website rather than directly with the network provider.
 Cashback websites use affiliate links to generate revenue, so if they get paid when you sign up, you'll get paid.